 The highest Lloyd’s certification for a yacht is called Lloyd’s A1.
 Such a certification means that the hull and deck of a yacht have been built to the Lloyd’s highest standards, and that a Lloyd’s surveyor or inspector has been present at critical juncture of the building process.
 While Lloyd’s has other levels of certification, the only one seen in yacht construction is A1.
 For obvious reasons, no boat builder would built to or advertise the fact that he was building boats to a lesser standard.

 An American organization that has filled the need to create sound, basic standards for yacht construction is the American Bureau of Shipping (ABS).
 The ABS, based in New York, has long been a world leader in the commercial field and a rival of Lloyds for authority among shipbuilders and commercial surveyors.
-Only recently, under the auspices of the U.S. Naval Academy’s need for new sail training sloops, has the ABS come to grips with the issue of standardizing hull specifications for modern sailing yachts.
+The ABS has also come to grips with the issue of standardizing hull specifications for modern sailing yachts.

-The first commercial, production sailing boat to be built with the ABS plaque on its bulkhead is the new Annapolis 44, built by Tillotson-Pearson in Rhode Island.
-The 44-foot sloop, designed by James McCurdy, is a moderate displacement fin keeler that rates satisfactorily under the IMS, has a solid offshore rig, a pleasant cockpit that will protect the crew from the weather, and a level of construction and detailing that would make any offshore sailor feel comfortable.
-Premiering in l989, the Annapolis 44 set a standard for American-built boats and led the ABS into the world of yacht design, yacht specifications and construction.
+The first commercial, production sailing boat to be built with the ABS plaque on its bulkhead was the Annapolis 44, built by Tillotson-Pearson in Rhode Island for the US Naval Academy.
+The 44-foot sloop, designed by James McCurdy, is a moderate displacement fin keeler that rates satisfactorily, has a solid offshore rig, a pleasant cockpit that will protect the crew from the weather, and a level of construction and detailing that would make any offshore sailor feel comfortable.
+Premiering in 1989, the Annapolis 44 set a standard for American-built boats and led the ABS into the world of yacht design, yacht specifications and construction.

-Whether a boat is built to Lloyd’s or ABS standards is entirely at the discression of the builder.
-For quite some time, selective owners who have sought not only the best in their boat but the best in their insurance, have had their vessels built to Lloyd’s A1 standards.
-In the early 1990s, many of those boat buyers and those building custom boats, will use the new ABS standards instead.
-In fact, the ABS standards may lead the way as they have been written by experts who understand the fast changing world of composite, cored fiberglass construction.
+Whether a boat is built to Lloyds or ABS standards is entirely at the discretion of the builder.
+For quite some time, selective owners who have sought not only the best in their boat but the best in their insurance, have had their vessels built to Lloyds A1 standards.
+Now many of those boat buyers and those building custom boats will use the new ABS standards instead.
+ABS standards have been written by experts who understand the fast changing world of composite, cored fiberglass construction.

-Although there is no single governing body offering final standards and a seal of approval for modern production sailboats, the American Boat And Yacht Council (ABYC), a volunteer organization that writes exacting specification for boat systems and construction details.
+Although there is no single governing body offering final standards and a seal of approval for modern production sailboats, the American Boat And Yacht Council (ABYC) is an organization that writes exacting specification for boat systems and construction details.
 The ABYC offers yacht designers and boat builders sound, fundamental standards on wiring and electrical configurations, plumbing, engine installations, exhaust systems, hull-to-deck-joint details and much more.

 Following ABYC standards is not compulsory for any boat manufacturer, but most use the ABYC standards as a matter of course.
 The reasons most follow the ABYC lead are simple: standardization greatly simplifies the commissioning process for boat dealers; standardization offers designers and builders a constant and effective method for analyzing costs in construction; and, finally, adhering to the ABYC standards offers some protection from liability claims against a product.

-None of the organizations that minister standards to the recreational boating field have the authority to enforce their standards.
-There are many boats available on the market built in the absence of either Lloyd’s inspectors, or ABS inspectors, or without the guidance of the ABYC standards.
+None of the organizations that administer standards to the recreational boating field have the authority to enforce them.
+There are many boats available on the market built in the absence of either Lloyds inspectors, or ABS inspectors, or without the guidance of the ABYC standards.
 If you are seriously considering taking your boat and family and crew offshore, then you owe it to yourself and to those who sail with you to inquire into the standards used in the construction of your boat.
-And, while you may make a decision on a suitable vessel on it merits other than the standards to which it was built, it would be wise to check with your insurance agent prior to purchasing a vessel to see if your judgment of quality and value adds up to a vessel that is also insurable.
+And, while you may make a decision on merits other than the standards to which it was built, it would be wise to check with your insurance agent prior to purchasing a vessel to see if your judgment of quality and value adds up to a vessel that is also insurable.

 In hull and deck construction there are some fundamental qualities that mark the difference between a boat designed for safe sailing and a boat that has not been so designed.
 The following list of questions may be of assistance when assessing a boat for safe sailing and extended cruising.